 This is where most of the greats fall, both mainstream/best-selling/literary and genre fiction of the past and fiction of an even further past when there was no real delineation.
 Dickens, Austen, Bronte, O. Henry, Dylan Thomas, Paul Bowles, Jane Bowles, Flannery O’Connor, Faulkner, Hemingway, Jean Rhys, James Thurber, Chandler, Horace Walpole, etcetera, etcetera, etcetera.

-Keep on adding the names of the greats, whether they were (like Dickens) best-sellers in their time or (like Jane Bowles) virtual unknowns—they’re pretty much all in this category.
-Dashiell Hammett made his reputation for writing an entire novel in nothing but brilliant showing, just to prove it could be done and no one would miss the telling at all.
+Keep on adding the names of the greats, whether they were (like Dickens) best-sellers in their time or (like Jane Bowles) virtual unknowns—they’re all in this category.
+Dashiell Hammett made his reputation for writing an entire novel in nothing but brilliant showing, just to prove it could be done.

 The iridescent light of genius on the surface of the barrel: Tell brilliantly

-This is where a very few of the greats fall, most of that scattered bits of brilliant telling throughout works that are predominantly brilliant showing.
+And this is where a very few of the greats fall, most of it scattered bits of brilliant telling throughout works that are predominantly brilliant showing.
 Thorton Wilder’s The Bridge of San Luis Rey is the only novel I can think of off the top of my head written almost entirely in brilliant exposition.
 (And even he couldn’t do telling 100% the way Hammett, a lesser writer, did with showing.)

 Raymond Chandler was a nut with a good comedy line, but he only used them to add character to otherwise gorgeous showing.